 During the month of October the class learned about all the changes that happen during the beautiful Fall season.
 For the first week we discussed leaves, how and why they change, and different types of leaves.
 The kids also enjoyed collecting their own leafs for leaf rubbing.

 Next, the class learned all about pumpkins.
 We were able to explore the inside of what pumpkins look like by digging out the insides to separate the seeds from the pulp.
 The next day, the class was able to try the seeds they cleaned out of the pumpkin after they had been baked.
 The students also guessed how many seeds were in a pumpkin.
 Some thought a hand full and others thought thousands, turned out there were 504.

 I wanted to thank all the parents who helped out with the Halloween party especially our party planner Brooke.
 It was definitely a success, and the kids enjoyed all of the crafts, games, and delicious food.
 We could not have had a more successful party!

-During Kindergarten Lesson, students learned about landforms.
+During Academic Enrichment Lesson, kindergarten students learned about landforms.
 Ask them what the definition of a lake, island, bay, peninsula, gulf, harbor, cape, isthmus, straight, chain of lakes, and archipelago.
 We went over telling time to the hour, half past, and quarter after.
 They also have been working hard and doing a great job on their journals.

-Over the past month, the students have been learning about the science behind the changes we see during fall.
+Science Over the past month, the students have been learning about the science behind the changes we see during fall.
 We found out that the leaves change color because they are not receiving enough chlorophyll to keep their color green.
 The students also learned the life cycle of apples, pumpkins, and bats.
-We also enjoyed a couple science experiments such as an oozing jack-o-lantern when we mixed hydrogen peroxide with water and yeast.
-The students also made water crystals mixing colored water with polyacrylamide.
+We also enjoyed a couple science experiments such as an exploding a pumpkin with rubber bands and blowing bubbles using a cd and lighter.

 Themes of the week (in addition to Montessori Work Time)